xC0dex/APIWeaver/docs/Getting-Started.md

 # Getting started with APIWeaver

-`ApiWeaver` is a library that provides a fully functional and configurable Swagger UI for your ASP.NET Core application.
+APIWeaver is a powerful and lightweight library that seamlessly integrates Swagger UI into your .NET 9+ applications.
+It is designed to be user-friendly, fully configurable, and AOT compatible.
+Built on top of Microsoft's built-in OpenAPI document generation, the library offers a range of extension methods and transformers to enhance OpenAPI documents and operations.

 ## Installation